swati09011998/DATA-STRUCTURE-LAB/README.md

 # DATA-STRUCTURE-LAB:
+## Exp1: Find  maximum of an input array.
+## Exp2: Find  minimum of an input array.
-## Experiment1: Find second maximum and second minimum of an input array.
+## Exp3: Find second maximum and second minimum of an input array.